One excuse that people use for not learning for fun is that they need a teacher or they have to pay for someone to teach them!

 Every question you have has been asked before somewhere on the internet.
 Google is a free tool that lets you scour the internet for these answered questions.
 Make sure to use googles operators to narrow down your search and find exactly what you are looking for.

-You can use document database sites like Course hero to access all the homework, tests, and study guides given out in university classes.
+You can use document database sites like Course hero to access all the homework, tests, and study guides given out in university classes for free.
 You can also get free tutoring with a good course hero account.
-Depending on how you use it it could cost money, view this guide for more info on how to apply for a free course hero account.
+Depending on how you use it it could cost money,

 There are other sites like this, for exampe chegg and answershark.
 However Course hero has been around the longest and have the biggest collection of documents, so i prefer to use them.